 - personnel and the internal control system comply with the requirements of Articles 4 and 6.

-Should any dispute occur over law or regulation or any other uncertainty arise with respect to the handling of shareholder services business, the above-stated designated institutions may call together concerned bodies to deliberate and prepare an opinion on the handling of such matters, and submit it via letter to this Commission.
+Should any dispute occur over law or regulation or any other uncertainty arise with respect to the handling of shareholder services business, the above-stated designated institution may call together concerned bodies to deliberate and prepare an opinion on the handling of such matters, and submit it via letter to this Commission.